OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Take the Central Line to Theydon Bois.
+You can reach the Epping Forest Oak Trail by taking the Central Line to Theydon Bois.

-London trains to Egham from Waterloo take around 40-50 minutes.
+Trains from London Waterloo to Egham take around 40-50 minutes.